GC-public-learning/Commander/README.md

 }

 ~~~
-- when the url are tested, the serialised objects should be displayed without the "plateform" attribute
+- when the urls are tested, the serialised objects should be displayed without the "plateform" attribute